akhilsukhnani/lvm_automation_script/README.md

 <img src='https://raw.githubusercontent.com/akhilsukhnani/lvm_automation_script/main/Screenshot%20(365).png'>

-It is a menu based python program/script which enables user to do all the tasks related to LVM without knowing the actual commands of LVM and detailed information about Physical Volumes , Volume Groups and Logical Volumes for the ease of user.
+It is a menu based python program/script which enables user to do all the tasks related to LVM without knowing the actual commands of LVM and provides detailed information about Physical Volumes , Volume Groups and Logical Volumes at every step possible for the ease of user.

 If you liked my script don't forget to star the repository